Skip to main content

 Which tool has the best accuracy for text extraction?

-BlazeDocs leads with 95%+ accuracy using AI-powered extraction.
+BlazeDocs leads with benchmarked OCR accuracy (see PDF Parser Arena) using AI-powered extraction.
 Adobe Acrobat follows at 93%, while free tools like OCR.space average 82%.
 Accuracy matters for complex documents with tables and formatting.

 Can I batch extract text from multiple PDFs?